 Didi: Oh, nothing, sweetheart.
 It's something that happened a long time ago and it's never, never coming back, so don't you worry.

-This is something — an individual work, the body of work of a particular creator/performer/artist, an entire genre — that was very, very popular in its day.
+At some point in time, there was a thing — an individual work, the body of work of a particular creator/performer/artist, an entire genre — that got very, very popular.
 But at some point, it somehow just got too popular.
-It was talked about on every radio station, on every TV network, on every chat room (not that they'd been invented then...).
+It was talked about on every radio station, on every TV network, in every chat room.
 It was overexposed until people got bored with it, and it got so much publicity and so many bad imitators that there was plenty of time to notice each and every flaw and dissect them under a microscope.
 Soon, small insignificant flaws become regarded as unavoidable and unforgivable sins.
-The final tell-tale sign is when ridicule, or even hatred, comes not just for the thing itself, but for its fans.
-They become the subject of nasty, highly-specific stereotypes, and gushing about how you like it online is considered trolling.
+The final tell-tale sign is ridicule or even hatred, coming not just for the thing itself but for the people who like it.
+They become the subject of nasty, highly-specific stereotypes, and gushing about liking it online, even if meant completely sincerely, is considered trolling.

-Ten years later, almost nobody will admit that they ever liked it, and the only mention in the media will be cheap jokes about the fad.
-Retrospectives of the time in which it was popular will either point to it as a symbol of everything wrong with that time period's taste in music, television, cinema, fashion, literature, etc., or quietly skip over it and pretend it never happened.
-It may get revived decades later as So Bad, It's Good or by Bile Fascination, but it's unlikely to be popular on its own merits again.
+Ten years later, almost nobody will admit that they ever liked this thing, and the only mention in the media will be cheap jokes about the fad.
+Retrospectives of the time in which it was popular will either point to it as a symbol of everything wrong with that time period's taste in its medium, or quietly skip over it and just pretend it never happened.
+It may get revived decades later as So Bad, It's Good or by Bile Fascination, but it's unlikely to be popular on its own merits ever again.
 In fiction (and Real Life), a Disco Dan is a rare admirer who refuses to accept the judgment of history and passionately holds on to the belief that the dead thing is still as big as it always was — usually with comical results.

 Of course, twenty years later, the situation may change again.
 Then again, maybe not.